ryguigas0/nlw5-inmana/README.md

 - REST api
 - Can add supplies and restaurants
 - Can access supply information
-  - Name of the product
-  - Who produced it
-  - When it was made (dd/mm/yyyy)
+  - Product description
   - When it expires (dd/mm/yyyy)
   - Who is responsible for it
 - Can generate a report on expiring items every week for each restaurant
-- Can send a report to each restaurants email
+- Can send an automatic report to each restaurants email

 ## My challenges
+- Backend
+  - Make test files for everything
   - Restaurants inventories CRUD
     - Restaurants can have multiple supply inventories with names and locations
   - Account CRUD
     - JWT tokens
     - Email confirmation
     - Restaurants can switch email, name and password with confirmation
+  - Add more supply info
+    - When it was made (dd/mm/yyyy)
+    - Name of the product
+    - Who produced it
   - Same supplies, different expiration date
+- Frontend
   - Mobile-first web frontend
   - Download as webapp